Female entrepreneurs: 1950-1980

+1980s onward

 The 1980s and 1990s were a time of reaping the benefits from the hard work of women who worked tirelessly for their rightful place in the workforce as employees and entrepreneurs.
-Martha Stewart and Vera Bradley were among the twenty-first per cent women who owned businesses.
+Martha Stewart and Vera Bradley were among the twenty-first percent of women who owned businesses.
 The public was also becoming more receptive and encouraging to these female entrepreneurs, acknowledging the valuable contribution they were making to the economy.
-The National Association of Women Business Owners helped to push Congress to pass the Women's Business Ownership Act in 1988, which would end discrimination in lending and also strike down laws that required married women to acquire their husband's signature for all loans.
+The National Association of Women Business Owners helped push Congress to pass the Women's Business Ownership Act in 1988, which would end discrimination in lending and strike down laws requiring married women to obtain their husbands' signatures for all loans.
 In addition, the Act also gave women-owned businesses a chance to compete for government contracts.

 Another monumental moment for women in business was the appointment of Susan Engeleiter as head of the US government's Small Business Administration in 1989.
-In the late 1980s and throughout the 1990s, there was more of a focus on networking opportunities in the world of female entrepreneurs.
+In the late 1980s and throughout the 1990s, there was more of a focus on networking opportunities for female entrepreneurs.
 There were many opportunities that came about to help those who were interested in starting up their own businesses.
 Support groups, organizations for educating the female entrepreneur, and other opportunities like seminars and help with financing came from many different sources, such as the Women's Business Development Center and Count Me In.
 Despite all these advances, the female entrepreneurs still fell behind when compared to their male counterparts.

-As the 1990s came in, the availability of computers and the increasing popularity of the internet gave a much-needed boost to women in business.
+As the 1990s began, the availability of computers and the increasing popularity of the internet gave a much-needed boost to women in business.
 This technology allowed them to be more prevalent in the business world and showcase their skills to their competitors.
 Even with the increased popularity of women in business, the availability of technology and the support from different organizations, female entrepreneurs today are still struggling.
 The economic downturn of 2008 did not serve to help them in their quest.
 However, with the continual attention given to female entrepreneurs and the educational programs afforded to women who seek to start out with their own business ventures, there is much information and help available.
 Since 2000, there has been an increase in small and big ventures by women, including one of their biggest obstacles—financing.
 Vartika Manasvi is among those who chose Canada over the US.
 According to her, "there's no longevity there."